In this Linux beginner series, you’ll learn various methods to create a file in Linux terminal.

 What’s your favorite command?

 So, I just shared 4 different ways of creating a file in Linux.
 Personally I prefer using touch for creating empty file and Vim if I have to edit the file.
+On a related note, you may want to learn about the file command in Linux that is helpful in determining the actual type of the file.

 Which command do you prefer here?
 Please share your views in the comment section below.